Taft Cardinals: St. Louis Cardinals non–affiliation

 While the 1938 Taft Cardinals franchise is not referenced as being an official affiliate of the St. Louis Cardinals, the Taft roster was filled almost exclusively with St. Louis Cardinals' affiliate players and the franchise used the corresponding moniker.
 On March 23, 1938, the St. Louis Cardinals were fined for having multiple minor league team affiliates in certain leagues and 74 Cardinal minor league players were declared free agents in the ruling by baseball commissioner Kenesaw Mountain Landis.
 The Cardinals and minor league teams involved were also fined for not notifying Landis of existing "working agreements".
 Taft player Jack Creel was future St Louis Cardinals player and was channeled in 1939 with Fats Dantonio from Taft to the St. Louis Cardinals' affiliate New Iberia Cardinals.
 Taft Cardinals player Charles Flash played for St. Louis Cardinals' affiliates in both 1937 and 1939 and numerous other Taft teammates had played for 1937 Cardinals' affiliates before joining the Taft roster.
 Nearly all other 1938 Taft Cardinal players who continued to play minor league baseball in 1939, continued their careers with 1939 St. Louis Cardinals' affiliate teams.
 Manager John Morrow went on to manage the Johnson City Cardinals, who were a St. Louis Cardinals affiliate.

 The ballpark

 The Taft Cardinals were noted to have played minor league home games at the Taft High School Field.
 In 1938, the ballpark had a capacity of 1,200 and dimensions of (Left, Center, Right): 315–390–315.
-Today, Taft High School is located at 502 Rincon Road, Taft, Texas.
+Today, Taft High School is located at 502 Rincon Road in Taft, Texas.